hummingbird-me/kitsu-web/markdown/community-guidelines.md

 -------------

 #### Civility

 Treat each other respectfully.
+Comments which are overly aggressive, personally insulting or needlessly abusive are prohibited.
 Of course there will be heated discussions and disagreements; that's normal human emotion interjecting itself into your very rational debate.
-You can still remain respectful and refrain from personal attacks or harassment.
+Your frustrations can be a very real part of your argument but you can still remain respectful and refrain from personal attacks or harassment.
 Attack the idea, not the person.

 #### Self Expression